At the time of this writing, it is International Dark Sky Week for 2016.

 I remember leading night hikes for an outdoor group I was active with quite a bit.
 It was hard to convince some of the hikers how a full moon is more than enough light to hike safely.

-And The Former Wife tells the story of a cousin visiting her in Arizona.
+And a past partner tells the story of a cousin visiting her in Arizona.
 He refused to leave the perceived safety of the car.
 The dark night sky of northern Arizona was too alien, to remote feeling and too concealing of the “dangers” that lurked.
 It was far removed from his life near Cologne, Germany.

 But with too much light, we lose something.
 Something we need in our lives.